 Heads up: This post includes affiliate links like Amazon ones, so I earn from qualifying purchases (at no extra cost to you).
 Thanks for using them 🙂

-If you’re a beginner who won’t use your overlocker often, don’t need fancy features, and want something cheap, I think the best beginner overlockers are:
+If you’re a beginner who won’t use your overlocker often, don’t need fancy features, and want something cheap, I think the best beginner overlockers are (in order of preference):

 (All the links go to Amazon).